A strong-weak duality for the 1d long-range Ising model: The weakly coupled model near crossover

 The path ordering introduces some non-trivial dependence of correlators on the end-points of the partial defect operator $\cD$ appearing in the right-hand side of \eqref{eq:correl}.
 Following \cite{Bianchi:2023gkk}, it is convenient for this reason to define a defect covariant derivative $D_x$, by demanding that \be \tr \left\la \ldots D_x \cO(x) \ldots \right\ra_0 = \frac{d}{dx} \tr \left\la \ldots \cO(x) \ldots \right\ra_0 \;, \ee which, because of \eqref{eq:correl}, is equivalent to

 For the model at hand we easily find

 where $[,]$ is the matrix commutator.

 The covariant derivative allows us to understand if some operator is a primary or a descendant at the conformal fixed point.
-Interestingly, $D_x O$ can be a descendant of $O$ even if $O$ has no explicit dependence on the defect coordinate.
+Interestingly, $D_x O$ can be \toSR{non-zero} even if $O$ has no explicit dependence on the defect coordinate.
 An important example for us will be the case of $O=\hsigma_3$, for which we have

 This also motivates the following notation.
 Since in the $\la\ldots\ra$ notation the insertion of operators without explicit $x$-dependence is ambiguous, we will sometime write $\hsigma_i(x)$ for the insertion of a Pauli matrix at point $x$.
 For example, for $L/2>x_1>x_2>-L/2$ we have: \be \la \hsigma_3(x_1) \hsigma_3(x_2) \ra_{\cD} = \f{1}{Z_s} \tr \left\la \cD(L/2,x_1) \hsigma_3 \cD(x_1,x_2) \hsigma_3 \cD(x_2,-L/2) \right\ra_0 \; . \ee